What is Herbal Medicine?

 - Menopausal symptoms

-What Can You Expect From Herbal Medicine?
+What Can You Expect From a Herbal Therapy?

 Herbal medicine is applied in different ways, depending on the modality it's used for.
 In Ayurveda, for example, a herbal concoction is prescribed based on the client's dosha type.
 In Traditional Chinese Medicine (TCM), herbal medicine is used to balance the flow of qi, or life force energy, within the body to treat or prevent disease.

-Even though it's safe, herbal medicine shouldn't be taken without the supervision of a qualified herbalist, who is trained in tailoring herbal treatments to the specific needs of an individual.
+Even though it's safe, herbal medicine shouldn't be taken without the supervision of a qualified herbalist who is trained in tailoring herbal treatments to the specific needs of an individual.
 A consultation with a practitioner of herbal medicine can take 45 minutes to an hour.
 Your health history, lifestyle habits and diet will be recorded and used to determine which herbs should be included in your treatment plan.

 You have to use the herbs as per instructions given by the herbalist as this is critical to your healing.
 Note that the efficacy of your treatment plan will depend on your level of self-care and obedience.
 If you skip a dose or do not take it as prescribed, your efforts will turn futile.